MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/Get-MgBetaDeviceManagementVirtualEndpointProvisioningPolicyAssignmentAssignedUser.md

 This list of users is computed based on assignments, licenses, group memberships, and policies.
 This property is read-only.
 Supports$expand.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementVirtualEndpointProvisioningPolicyAssignmentAssignedUser](/powershell/module/Microsoft.Graph.DeviceManagement.Administration/Get-MgDeviceManagementVirtualEndpointProvisioningPolicyAssignmentAssignedUser?view=graph-powershell-v1.0)

 ## SYNTAX